bobbzorzen/CWebserver/README.md

 ##How to use?
- Compile using gcc
+ * Compile using gcc
- run with sudo
+ * Run with sudo
- jail will be in /home/jail/webserver so you should put your www folder in there.
+ * Jail will be in /home/jail/webserver so you should put your www folder in there.

 ##The commandFlags?
  * -p &lt; port &gt; - The port you wish the server to run on, if the default port(defined in .lab3-conf) is not wanted.